miscord/miscord/README.md

 ```

 The bot will automatically create channels corresponding to threads on Messenger, sending message to these channels will send it to Messenger

+### Troubleshooting

+- Try removing appstate.json file
+- Check your internet connection
+- Make sure no text in config has trailing spaces
+- If this doesn't work, post error log on issues page